How Do You Read a Chart

 Traders will use these charts to determine where to place trades.
 From the chart the trader will analyze the market movements using indicators so as to determine the direction of the market and determine the trade to open.

-Traders must therefore learn how to use charts before they can begin transacting in the online market.
+Traders must therefore learn how to use charts before they can begin transacting in the online trading market.

 Types of Charts